iwasahighwayman/my-white-whale/README.md

 After all, I have two front yard lighting sets' solar cells which have two broken spikes ... maybe i can use those ... somehow?

-Engineers which I know only love one thing more than creating something ... and that's taking something someone else created, cracking it open, and figuring out how it works.
-Gold medal to the engineer who can also put it back together and it still work, albeit with the obligatory "one apparently extra and unnecessary screw still sitting on the workbench" outcome, which for many of us is unavoidable.
+Engineers who I know only love one thing more than creating something ... and that's taking something someone else created, cracking it open, and figuring out how it works.
+Gold medal to the engineer who can also put it all back together and it still works, albeit with the obligatory "_one apparently extra and unnecessary screw still sitting on the workbench_" outcome, which for many of us is unavoidable.

 Grabbing a less-scary screwdriver, I carefully opened one of the spare solar cells.
 To my joy, it was relatively straight-forward to reverse-engineer (AKA "Hack").
 I pretty quickly discovered that it was not difficult to remove a few mechanical and electronic components, isolating most of the electronics that ran the front yard lights (including the remote control receiver circuitry ...
 I still say "_Really?_"), producing a simple solar powered battery charger.